impress-org/givewp-coding-standards/README.md

 ## Philosophy

-After years and years of development, I ([@jasontheadams](https://github.com/jasontheadams)) have come to realize that standards don't matter as much as wish they did.
+After years and years of development, I ([@jasontheadams](https://github.com/jasontheadams)) have come to realize that standards don't matter as much as I wish they did.
 Whether there's a trailing comma, spaces vs tabs, curly bracket before or after the function, and so forth — people with all manners of formatting preferences manage to accomplish enterprise-level work.